Pressure gaps, geometric potentials, and nonpositively curved manifolds: Estimates for Type 1 manifolds

 where $\mathcal{B}$ is the beta function.
 By combining \eqref{eqn: F_b}, \eqref{eqn: lower_bdd_F_b}, and \eqref{eqn: upper_bdd_F_b}, we get

 Hence

 Setting $Q_{0}:=\mathcal{B}(\beta,1-\beta)^{\frac{1}{\alpha\beta-1}}$, we have

-This completes the proof. \end{proof} We are now ready to prove Proposition \ref{prop: estm_x_psi}. \begin{proof}[Proof of Proposition \ref{prop: estm_x_psi}] For simplicity we will use $x$ to denote $x_{v}$.
-We will also use $Q$ to denote a generic constant that may need to be updated; this will be made more clear as they show up in the proof.
+This completes the proof. \end{proof} We are ready to prove Proposition \ref{prop: estm_x_psi}. \begin{proof}[Proof of Proposition \ref{prop: estm_x_psi}] We will use $x$ to denote $x_{v}$ for simplicity.
+We will also use $Q$ to denote a generic constant that may need to be updated; this will be made clearer as they show up in the proof.

 \textbf{Case 1: $v$ is a bouncing vector.} We will first prove the lower bound for $x(\tau)$ when $\tau\in[0,\wt{t}\,]$.
 Noting that $x'(\wt{t})=0$, by Lemma \ref{lem: grow_rate_x''_HD}, we have

 and

 By taking $\alpha=m+2,\beta=1/2,f(a)=R$ in Lemma \ref{lem: estm_sol_ODE_discont}, we know that there exists $Q$ independent of $v,t$ such that for any $\tau\in[0,\tilde{t}]$,